Pumpkin Gnocchi

 Pure pumpkin gnocchi, made with nothing but squash and flour, tends to be too soft and prone to collapsing.
 The water content in most squash varieties is high enough that without potato in the mix, you end up with something closer to a dumpling than a proper gnocchi.
 Adding potato gives the dough structure, produces that characteristic texture, and means the gnocchi holds together through boiling and pan-frying without falling apart.

-The ratio matters.
-Too much potato and you lose the sweetness and colour that make pumpkin and gnocchi worth making over plain potato gnocchi.
+The ratio matters too.
+Too much potato and you lose the sweetness and colour that make pumpkin gnocchi worth making over plain potato gnocchi.
 Too little and the dough is unstable.
 This recipe gets it right.

-The potato ricer: the one piece of kit that makes the difference
+The one piece of kit that makes all the difference

-The texture of gnocchi depends almost entirely on how the potato and pumpkin are incorporated.
+The texture of gnocchi depends almost entirely on how you incorporate the potato and pumpkin.
 The moment you overwork the dough, the starch develops and the gnocchi becomes dense and chewy.
-The goal is the lightest possible dough with the minimum of handling.
+So what you want is the lightest possible dough with the minimum of handling.

-A potato ricer is the correct tool for this, and there is no good substitute.
-It breaks the cooked potato and roasted pumpkin into fine, even strands without compressing or overworking them, which is exactly what you cannot achieve with a masher or a fork.
-I use the Westmark potato ricer, which handles both the potato and the roasted potimarron cleanly and consistently.
-The result is a dough that comes together in seconds and produces gnocchi with exactly the soft, pillowy interior the recipe needs.
-If you make gnocchi even occasionally it is worth having one.
+A potato ricer is the right tool for this, and there really is no good substitute.
+It breaks the cooked potato and roasted pumpkin into fine, even strands without compressing or overworking them, which you simply cannot achieve with a masher or a fork.
+I recommend using the Westmark potato ricer, which handles both the potato and the roasted potimarron cleanly and consistently.
+The result is a dough that comes together in seconds and produces gnocchi with exactly that soft, pillowy interior you’re after.
+If you make gnocchi even occasionally, it’s worth having one.
 The difference in texture is not subtle.

 Pan-frying: the step most people skip

-Boiling the gnocchi is not the end of the process.
-It is the middle.
-Pan-frying the gnocchi pumpkin recipe after boiling is what separates a decent result from a genuinely restaurant-quality dish.
-Boiled gnocchi is fine.
-Boiled then pan-fried gnocchi in brown butter develops a crisp golden crust on the outside while staying soft inside, which is an entirely different thing to eat and considerably better.
+And don’t forget, boiling the gnocchi is not the end of the process, it’s actually the middle.
+Pan-frying them in brown butter after boiling is what takes this to perfection.
+Boiled gnocchi taste fine, don’t get me wrong, but boiled and then pan-fried gnocchi develops a crisp golden crust on the outside while staying soft inside, and that is super tasty.

 Most home cooks skip this step because it adds time and another pan.
-It is a shame because it takes about three minutes and is the difference between gnocchi that is pleasant and gnocchi that people ask you about.
+But please don’t, you already put so much effort in making the pumpkin and gnocchi.
+Take the extra three minutes and it will be the difference between gnocchi that is pleasant and gnocchi that people ask you about.

 Share your feedback and spread the love!